 Julia felt increasingly nervous as the days ticked past with little or no response to her resolute applications—usually five per day.

 Only about 15% of our clients actually land through the public job markets for exactly this reason.
 Also, note that the competition for those jobs is fierce.
 That tends to make it an employers’ market with the resultant effect on compensation for those lucky enough to get through the screening.

 Nevertheless, according to author Sheryl Sandberg’s Lean In: Women, Work and the Will to Lead, 74% of professional women do rejoin the workforce after taking time off to have families.

 USA Today (March 25, 2019) highlights another interesting trend: “The best job market in half a century has been a boon for older women going back to work, typically after raising kids for nearly 20 years, and for those staying in the workforce at more advanced ages.”

 These women accomplish this feat in many ways, but, most of our clients —75% in fact—find their next opportunity through the unpublished market.

 For example, one recent client could not seem to get a foot in the door with CEOs in her relevant target market.
-We helped her leverage her social capital and she soon discovered that her next door neighbor was extremely well connected to CEOs in the US because he actually made and sold executive desks to CEOs.
-Needless to say, it did not take long for her to utilize this connection and soon she was interviewing and shortly thereafter, back in the saddle, so to speak.
+We helped her leverage her social capital.
+She soon discovered that her next door neighbor was extremely well connected to CEOs in the U.S. because he actually made and sold executive desks to CEOs.
+Needless to say, it did not take long for her to utilize this connection.
+She was soon interviewing and shortly thereafter, back in the saddle, so to speak.